airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 | `name` | The name of the email subscription. | `email_subscriptions.name` | 🟢 0.70 | Mapped to a field with a closely matching name and plausible function. |
 | `portal_id` | {{ doc("portal_id") }} | `email_subscriptions.portalId` | 🟢 0.70 | Mapped to a field with a closely matching name and plausible function. |

-### Mapping from Airbyte `contacts` to Fivetran `contact`
+### Mapping: Airbyte `contacts` to Fivetran `contact`

 - Table Match Confidence Score: 🟢 0.85
 - Table Completion Score: 🟢 0.91

-#### Evaluation

-The mapping is generally strong, showing a high level of confidence that the target schema fields align with the source fields.
-The completion is high, indicating most source fields have corresponding target fields.
+- Summary Self-Evaluation: _The mapping is generally strong, showing a high level of confidence that the target schema fields align with the source fields.
+The completion is high, indicating most source fields have corresponding target fields._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |